Carpenteri1/LittleShopOfTrees/README.md

 # LittleShopOfTrees
 A place where you can find the best deals for trees.
-Made as a lab project.
+School project.

 # Start Page Link
 https://carpenteri1.github.io/LittleShopOfTrees/startPage.html